Tobias Billström: Minister for Foreign Affairs (2022–2024)

 On 18 October 2022, he was announced as Minister of Foreign Affairs in the Kristersson Cabinet.
 On his first day Billström stated that he would not use the term "feminist foreign policy" as his predecessor.

 Billström served as Foreign Minister during Swedens historic entry into the North Atlantic Treaty Organization and a priority during his tenure was to secure membership ratification from Turkey and Hungary, who had both previously refused to approve Swedens membership after its application in 2022.
 In early 2024 both nations finally granted their approval.
 Billström said Sweden had much to give to the alliance.

 On 31 October 2023, Billström expressed support for Israel during the Gaza war, saying that Israel's response was "proportionate, in relation to its right to defend itself."

 On 4 September 2024, Billström announced his intent to resign as Minister for Foreign Affairs and as a member of the Riksdag on 10 September in connection with the Opening of the Riksdag.
 He also stated that he intended to retire from politics entirely.

+Nordic Air Defence

+On December 3, 2025, the media reported that Tobias Billström had been hired full-time as Director of Strategy and Government Affairs at the defense industry company Nordic Air Defence based in Solna, a title equivalent to business strategist.
+The company specializes in high-tech and cost-effective anti-drone weapons.